114 Handy Formulae for Quantitative Aptitude Problems

 95. Brokerage: The broker’s charge is called brokerage.

-96. When stock is purchased, brokerage is added to the cost price.
+96. When stock is purchased, brokerage is added to the cost price.97.
+When the stock is sold, brokerage is subtracted from the selling price.

 98. The selling price of a Rs.
 100 stock is said to be: